mdiasdev/SwiftFestWorkshop/presentation.markdown

 routes.add(method: .get, uri: "/restaurants", handler: getAll)
 ```

-We should also be able to see the list of Restaurants populating in our app now:
+We should also be able to see the list of `Restaurants` populating in our app now:
 ```
 ```

-Next in the UI is to create a Reservation.
-To do so, we'll follow pretty much the same steps as we did with Restaurants:
+Next in the UI is to create a `Reservation`.
+To do so, we'll follow pretty much the same steps as we did with `Restaurants`:
 ```
 var id: Int = 0
 var restaurantId: Int = 0